lacion/forge/README.rst

 Documentation
 -------------

-The full documentation is at http://forge.rtfd.org.
+The full documentation is at https://forge-cli.readthedocs.org.

 Quickstart
 ----------

 Install forge::

-    pip install forge
+    pip install forge-cli

 Then use it::